smartlogic/toystore/README.md

 **Toy::Object** comes with all the goods you need for plain old ruby objects -- attributes, dirty attribute tracking, equality, inheritance, serialization, cloning, logging and pretty inspecting.

-**Toy::Store** includes Toy::Object and adds persistence through adapters, mass assignment, querying, callbacks, validations and a few simple associations (lists and references).
+**Toy::Store** includes Toy::Object and adds identity, persistence and querying through adapters, mass assignment, callbacks, validations and a few simple associations (lists and references).

 ### Toy::Object